 You could also vote each week on the one the class wants to use!

-This idea is best suited to the early years, and they love it!
-The idea is the students must complete the compound word!
-You may like to use our compound cards to assist students!
+This attention-getting idea is best suited to younger students, and they love it!
+The idea is the students must complete the compound word — you may opt to use our compound cards to assist students!

 Here are some examples: